keithbuhler/keithbuhler.github.io/content/cicero.md

 Date: June 15.
 Time: 6:30pm.
-Place: Buhler House (31732 Ridge Route Rd. #209, Castaic)
+Place: Ramquist House (28502 Old Spanish Trl.)
 Amount: Please read the whole book, or as much as you are able to and wish to.
-Who: Keith Buhler, James Johnson, you...
-[Edit: Shea Ramquist, Andrew Selby, you]
+Who: Keith Buhler [Edit: Shea Ramquist, Andrew Selby, Chris Leigh, Evan Freeman, Josh Lawman, Alishia Lawman] you...

 ## Where to get De Oficiis